Dun & Bradstreet Credibility Corp

-Dun & Bradstreet Credibility Corp was a privately held company headquartered in Malibu, California, USA until it was purchased by Dun & Bradstreet in a $320 million deal that closed in May 2015.
-The company provided credit and credibility solutions for businesses throughout the U.S. and Canada.
+Dun & Bradstreet Credibility Corp was a privately held company headquartered in Malibu, California until it was purchased by Dun & Bradstreet in a $320 million deal that closed in May 2015.
+The company provided assistance with credit and credibility for businesses in the U.S. and Canada.
 The company was formed in July 2010 when it acquired the North American Credit-on-Self division, also known as the Self Awareness Solutions (SAS) operating unit, of Dun & Bradstreet after raising approximately $200M from Great Hill Partners.
 Internet entrepreneur Jeff Stibel was the chairman and CEO.

 History

-In 2010, Dun and Bradstreet, formed in 1841, spun off assets that merged with newly created Credibility Solutions to form Dun & Bradstreet Credibility Corp., an independent company focused on credit and credibility solutions for small businesses.
+In 2010, Dun and Bradstreet, formed in 1841, spun off assets that merged with newly created Credibility Solutions to form Dun & Bradstreet Credibility Corp.
 The company grew from 8 employees to over 600 after becoming an independent entity in 2010.
 Dun & Bradstreet said Dun & Bradstreet Credibility Corp. is a 'separate legal entity' that pays D&B royalties for certain intellectual-property rights.
 These included "a perpetual license to use the D&B brand".